 Memoirs of a Geisha (2005) Director: Robert Marshall

 The story for Memoirs of a Geisha is based on the controversial novel of the same name by Arthur Golden.
-It was controversial because Mr. Golden broke with protocol and named one of his sources, a former geisha, who was then ostracized in Japan for revealing customary secrets about the geisha lifestyle.
+It was controversial because Mr. Golden broke with protocol and named one of his sources for the story, a former geisha who was then ostracized in Japan for revealing customary secrets about the geisha lifestyle.
 She filed a lawsuit against Mr. Golden for using her name and they settled outside of court.